Bear Bones 200 2024 Ride Report

 From this first summit, the route dropped on to forest tracks with a long and fast descent back to a road section.
 I sped along enjoying the morning sun when things started to look a little too familiar.
 I suddenly realised I was heading back to the start, and it dawned on me I’d missed a fork in the route getting on for 10km back, and a long climb back at that.
 Oh well.
 I rode back up, picking up a couple of other riders who’d made the same mistake.

 Back on route, and while I was tip-toeing around a large puddle, Alex splashed straight through it.
 I rode with him for a short while.
-He was doing the ‘300’ and had also gone off course, adding what he thought would be 2 hours to his ride time.
+He was doing ‘the 300’ and had also gone off course, adding what he thought would be 2 hours to his ride time.

 Post-accident I’ve really lost my bottle on descents.
 The route wasn’t that technical but I was thankful it was dry.
 There were a few sections that had me anxious and looking to scrub any speed I was carrying.
 The scenery was stunning though, and the weather near perfect.
 As with last year’s event, Stu had put on a route taking us to places that you’d perhaps not usually ride and they were special.

 I passed another couple of riders and felt I was making good progress.
 Dropping into Machynlleth I saw a bunch of riders stopped and joined them.
 ‘The café shuts at 3 so be quick’, they said which was a bit of a surprise.
-In my mind it was barely noon.
+In my mind it was somewhere around noon.
 We were barely 60km in and I’d been riding for getting on 8 hours.
 I grabbed a steak sandwich then made a pit stop to fill water bottles and carried on riding with the guys I’d met.

 We became a bit strung out and I found myself chatting with Mike as we climbed.
 We caught another rider as we got close to Dolgellau, and descended together all then stopping to grab supplies at the last place we were likely to pass through during daylight or opening hours.
 We split up and each rode on alone.